melezhik/swat/README.md

 ## options
 As swat *uses prove utility* to run tests, all the swat options are passed as is to prove utility.
 Follow prove utility documentation for variety of values you may set here.
-Default value for options is  `-v'.
+Default value for options is  `-v`.
 Here is another examples:

 - `-q -s' -  run tests in randome and quite mode